romaintrovallet/tutorials/ZEPHYR_UART_DFU.md

 west flash -d build_bootloader/nrf5340dk_cpuapp
 ```

-So at this point you should have:
+If the flash was successful, you should see 2 things:

-- the LED blinking
+- A LED is blinking at a 1 sec rate
-- the Serial Communication show information about the booting steps:
+- The Serial log, itself composed of 2 parts:
-  - the bootloader log
+  - The bootloader log
-  - the application log
+  - The application log

 If you missed it, you can still press the `RESET` button
 You should note the build time in the Serial Communication log